 In total, 494,759 or 4.0% of the 12,264,353 cells were classified as non-native cattail, representing nearly 500,000 m2 of occupied marsh habitat in the estuary (Table 5).
-Though not differentiated in our spectral analysis, the non-native cattail observed during field verification was more often identified in the field as T. x glauca.
-Non-native cattail was observed in 18 of the 30 field-verified grid cells, with ten containing only T. x glauca, two containing only T. angustifolia, and six containing both taxa.
-Restoration sites, comprised of > 100 habitat compensation, enhancement, restoration and banking projects created within the last 30 years, have the highest proportion of cattail occupancy (14.9%), with over 3 x greater proportions than the overall estuary.
-Conversely, protected area marshes, defined as marshes legally protected by government agencies and NGOs (e.g. Wildlife Management Areas, Conservancy Lands), have the lowest proportional occupancy (3.4%), but since they comprise 68.5% of the estuary, still contain the majority of cattail (57.0%).
+Though not differentiated in our spectral analysis, the non-native cattail observed during field verification was more often identified in the field as T. × glauca.
+Non-native cattail was observed in 18 of the 30 field-verified grid cells, with ten containing only T. × glauca, two containing only T. angustifolia, and six containing both taxa.
+Restoration sites, comprised of > 100 habitat compensation, offset, and banking projects created within the last 40 years, have the highest proportion of cattail occupancy (14.9%), with over 3 × greater proportions than the overall estuary.
+Protected area marshes, defined as marshes legally protected by government agencies and NGOs, have the lowest proportional occupancy (3.4%), but since they comprise 68.5% of the estuary, still contain the majority of cattail (57.0%).

 Table 5 Percent area and abundance of non-native cattail-classified pixels in restoration sites, protected areas, and unprotected areas in the Fraser River Estuary.